kryptobaseddev/storyforge/projectDocs/04-DatabaseSchema.md

     relationshipType: String, // E.g., "Friend", "Enemy", "Family"
     notes: String
   }],
-  plotInvolvement: [ObjectId], // References to plotlines this character is involved in
+  plotInvolvement: [ObjectId], // References to plots this character is involved in
   imageUrl: String,    // URL to character image/avatar
   notes: String,       // Additional notes about the character
   createdAt: Date,